How Banning Plus Size Lingerie Ads Can Help Further Fat Acceptance

 Think back to the last lingerie commercial you saw on TV… okay, can you picture it?
 Now take a minute and watch these.

-The first ad is the latest TV spot from Addition Elle for Spring 2015 and the second is a similar ad from Lane Bryant in 2010.
+The first ad is the latest TV spot from Addition Elle for Spring 2015 and the second is a similar ad from Lane Bryant in 2010 (Note: the second ad has since been taken down).
 Both star Ashley Graham, a superstar of the lingerie world.

 What else do these two ads have in common?
 They were both banned from major tv networks before they could even air.
 In 2010, networks cited “too much skin” as the reason, while the 2015 ad was deemed “too racy” and relegated to movie theaters as an ad to accompany “50 Shades Of Grey”.